Use Apple Pencil with Pages on iPad

 If you want to use Apple Pencil for scrolling and selecting objects instead of writing, drawing and annotating, change its default setting.
 The Apple Pencil setting in Pages applies only to Pages.
 If you change the setting in one document, it applies to all Pages documents but doesn’t affect other applications, such as Keynote and Numbers.

-Open a Pages document, then tap .
+Open a Pages document, tap , then tap Settings.

 If your Apple Pencil supports it, you can turn on Double-Tap to Switch, then double-tap the lower part of Apple Pencil to turn Select and Scroll on and off.

 If you change the default setting to Select and Scroll, you can still use Apple Pencil to draw or annotate in Pages.
 Tap in the toolbar, then tap Drawing.
 To annotate, tap , then tap Smart Annotation.

 Scribble is an iPad feature that turns your handwriting into text.
 When you pair an Apple Pencil with a supported iPad with iPadOS 14 installed, Scribble is on by default.
 To check the Scribble setting, or to turn it off, go to Settings > Apple Pencil.